tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Battle Flags

-When you roll initiative and use a battle flag's daily power, choose whether you are wearing the flag, or if you plant it in the ground.
+When you roll initiative and use a battle flag's full recovery power, choose whether you are wearing the flag, or if you plant it in the ground.
 Your choice determines which power you can use that battle.

 >_Note:_ If you plant the flag, you get the benefit of its default bonus only while it is nearby.